c-sports/sentinel/README.md

 ## License

-Released under the MIT license, under the same terms as Bitgreen-Core itself.
+Released under the MIT license, under the same terms as CSPN-Core itself.
 See [LICENSE](LICENSE) for more info.